 Almost every newspaper article referencing a drowning at Hobbs Hollow says that police state no swimming signs are posted around the reservoir.
 Even today, you can find YouTube videos of people jumping off of tree swings into the reservoir.
 City officials regularly cut down the tree swings and have removed many of the big trees near the shoreline that held the swings to further discourage swimming here.

-*An interesting aside, when my boyfriend and I took these pictures, we both had fully charged phones.
+*An interesting aside, when Matt and I took these pictures, we both had fully charged phones.
 I had taken pictures up until the above picture was taken with no problems at all.
 When I walked to the shoreline to take the picture my phone was completely dead.
 I thought it was strange and asked my boyfriend to take the picture for me.
 His phone was suddenly extremely laggy and he noticed that his battery life had been cut in half, but was able to take the picture.
 When we left this area and were back on the trail heading towards our car my phone turned on and was at more than 50% battery life.